15,200 Site Visits - People Who Care About Our Community

 1. Section 210‑127(D)(7) of the Zoning Ordinance does not permit the retail sale of gasoline as an accessory use to the proposed 53,000-square-foot supermarket.

-2. The proposed fuel station does not meet the Ordinance requirement that such use be located on a corner lot with frontage on two arterial and/or connector highways.
+2. The proposed fuel station does not meet the Ordinance requirement that such a use be located on a corner lot with frontage on two arterial and/or connector highways.

 PRINCIPAL BUILDING